Monday, October 3, 2016

 H. D. Thoreau, Journal, October 3, 1856

 The white pines . . .parti-colored, the lower yellowing needles ready to fall.
 See October 3, 1852 ("The pine fall, i.e. change, is commenced, and the trees are mottled green and yellowish."); October 3, 1858 ("White pines fairly begin to change.")
-See also November 9, 1850 (" I expect to find that it is only for a few weeks in the fall after the new leaves have done growing that there are any yellow and falling, — that there is a season when we may say the old pine leaves are now yellow, and again, they are fallen."); See also Henry Thoreau, A Book of the Seasons, the pine fall.
+See also November 9, 1850 (" I expect to find that it is only for a few weeks in the fall after the new leaves have done growing that there are any yellow and falling, — that there is a season when we may say the old pine leaves are now yellow, and again, they are fallen."); See also A Book of the Seasons, by Henry Thoreau, The October Pine Fall

 Especially the hillsides about Walden begin to wear these autumnal tints in the cooler air.